AcalaNetwork/hardhat-tutorials/hello-world/README.md

 ## Add a test

-To add a test, for the smart contract we just created, create a `test` directory and within it a `HelloWorld.js` file:
+To add a test, for the smart contract we just created, create a `test` directory and, within it, a `HelloWorld.js` file:

 ```